JamalTheGitHub/PythonBasic1-Variables/README.md

     print('Hello Python')

 Notice that the single quotes and double quotes will yield the same output.
 To do this press "Ctrl", "Alt" and "n" on the keyboard simultaneously.
 This will use the "Code Runner" extension and run the code.
-If you want to do it manually, You could type in the terminal python <filename>.py provided that you are in the directory where your file was created and saved.
+If you want to do it manually, You could type in the terminal <strong>python PythonTutorial.py</strong> provided that you are in the directory where your file was created and saved.

-Besides that, you can also use the same function to print integer like;
+Besides that, you can also use the same function to print an integer like;

     print(3)